 Castro's departure also accelerates discussions about the London office, which has become expensive to maintain due to tax issues.
 He was the main partner still remaining in the English capital, after other important figures returned to Brazil or moved to other locations.
 SPX's international presence is not expected to disappear, but it is likely to become more selective.

 Singapore should remain strategic due to the importance of the Asian team and the local operation.
 London, on the other hand, has lost attractiveness due to a combination of cost, taxation, and lower operational needs.
-The office contract expires at the beginning of next year, and non-renewal is a possibility under discussion.
+The office lease expires at the beginning of next year, and non-renewal is a possibility under discussion.
+The remaining staff in London should be relocated over the next six months, if it makes sense to keep them.

-Contacted by NeoFeed , SPX Capital did not respond to requests for an interview.
+Contacted by NeoFeed , SPX Capital has not yet responded to requests for an interview.